arbasha/InvoiceApp/README.md

 Most companies reduce the time to prepare for payroll by 50%.
 All with no software to install or maintain.

 ## About this app
-InvoiceApp is a java software for small businesses and service start ups, who have least requirement for dedicated Timesheet management tool.
+InvoiceApp is java software for small businesses and service start ups, who has least requirement for dedicated Timesheet management tool.
 It includes modules for project management & collaboration, time tracking, expense management & invoicing

 ## Technologies used